KayakProject/KayakProject/README.md

      * Choose Standard VM
      * Click Directory and add Java 15.0.1 downloaded in step 1

-3. Install Appium CLI
-   * Open command line as an administrator
-   * Uninstall your appium: `npm uninstall -g appium` in your command line
-   * Then:
-     * Mac:
-         1. `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-         2. `sudo npm install -g appium@next --unsafe-perm=true --allow-root`
-     * Windows: `npm install -g appium@next`
-   * For both: `appium driver install uiautomator2`

-4. Create a Pixel_5 in the emulator (Android 13.0 Google APIs, x86_64)
+3. Create a Pixel_5 in the emulator (Android 13.0 Google APIs, x86_64)
    1. Open Device Manager
    2. Select Create device
    3. In Phone, choose Pixel 5 and Next
-   5. Select Tiramisu and Next
+   4. Select Tiramisu and Next
-   6. Click Finish
+   5. Click Finish

 ## Steps to follow after the setup
 1. Create a folder where you want to put your project